ROBOTIS-GIT/emanual/docs/en/platform/op3/robotis_ros_packages.md

  - Button Functions
  From the left, each button is assigned for Mode, Start, User and Reset.
    - Mode button
-     - short press : In Ready Mode, mode button switches to the next demo(soccer → vision → action)
+     - short press : In Ready Mode, mode button switches to the next demo(soccer ??vision ??action)
      - long press : While playing a specific demo, press and hold the mode button to return to demo Ready Mode.

    - Start button